FAQs

 If a container is being delivered to a firm surface; i.e., established road bed, asphalt, or cement; rain generally will not affect a delivery.

-• How long will delivery take, once I order a container?
+• How long will delivery take after I order a container?

-We strive to deliver containers generally within a 2 to 3 day window from your order date Monday through Friday.
-Delivery dates are advised at time of order.
+We strive to deliver containers within a 2 to 3 day window from your order date Monday through Friday.
+Delivery dates are advised at the time of your order.

 • Do I have to be present for the delivery?